+Read how to find out why your computer freezes, encounters errors, restarts on its own or flashes a blue screen of death, and how to get more information on these errors.
 Very often users have to face this problem when they are working, playing games, starting their computers or installing their operating system.
 This is the case when it is rather difficult to find the cause of the problem.

 Freezing can also leave you with damaged or lost data.
 That is why let us study possible causes for a desktop computer or laptop to freeze with latest Windows OS and how to eliminate them.
 In addition, we recommend reading about why Windows installation may lock up with desktop computers and laptops.

 It should be noted, that some operations cannot be performed on a PC which is already “frozen” but they work all right when you are in a safe mode, so remember it.Contents:

 - Utilities On The Startup List, Malware Elements and Others.